jax-b/jax-b/about.md

 - Hobby Electronics

-Jackson lives in the Washinton DC area.
+Jackson lives in the Washington DC area.

 <!--
 Charles Lavoie is a senior developer from Vilnius, Lithuania.
 After graduating from The College with a degree in **Computer Science**, he worked for three small web shops where he honed his development skills and love for JavaScript.